ad-freiburg/esa2018-experiment/BLOGPOST.md

 (for the NIPS experiment, the acceptance rate was 22.5%).

 To put these figures into perspective, let us look at a few simple random models.
-If the reviewing algorithm were deterministic, the overlap would be 100%.
+If the reviewing algorithm was deterministic, the overlap would be 100%.
 If a random subset of papers was accepted by each PC, the expected overlap would be 24%.
 In a more realistic model, 10% of the papers are accepted with probability 0.8, 20% of the papers are accepted with probability 0.6, 20% of the papers are accepted with probability 0.1, and 50% of the papers have no chance to be accepted.
 Then the expected overlap is around 60%.